thomhines/orderly/README.md

 - Uses both a grid-unit or fraction-based grid system.
 This means you can set a column to 1/4th the width of the container **OR** 3 grid-units wide of a 12-column grid, and end up with the same column!
 Plus, you can mix and match your units as much as you want.

-- Built with Sass to automate the heavy lifting and to keep your CSS clean and light.
+- Built with Sass to automate the heavy lifting - keeping your HTML semantic and your CSS clean and light.

 - Simple mixins make it a snap to control grid settings, even accross multiple responsive breakpoints.